This post may contain affiliate links. Please see my disclosure policy for details.

 Today, the Pilchard Inn is owned by the Burgh Island Hotel and serves many locals and tourists alike.

-It’s open to the public and you can treat yourself in here to a local ale or some lunch or dinner from their traditional menu.
+It’s open to the public and you can treat yourself here to a local ale or some lunch or dinner from their traditional menu.

-Their signature crab baguettes are always a favourite and you can see a whole menu here.
+Their signature crab baguettes are always a favourite and you can see their lunch menu here!

 5. Take a walk around Burgh Island and take in the views

 Burgh Island is really popular with walkers and you can head around the island on its many walking paths.
 It is recommended that you stick to the signed walking routes and don’t steer too far off.

-It’s a small island and you don’t want to get too close to the cliffs edge.
+It’s a small island and you don’t want to get too close to the edge of the cliff.

-The walking paths will take you on a quick loop around the island where you will walk passed the Burgh Island Hotel.
+The walking paths will take you on a quick loop around the island where you will walk past the Burgh Island Hotel.
 Then the hotel tennis courts, the shipyard and you can head straight up to the top of the hill to the “Huers” Hut.

 It’s a short walk but Burgh Island really does have 360 panoramic views to enjoy where you can see Bigbury-on-Sea and the South Hams coast.